 Carl Jung is an authority in studying the effects of symbols on humankind.
-His suggestion is that we intuit certain aspects of life naturally and we can relate to these stories because we have it ingrained in our sub-conscious mind.
+His suggestion is that we intuit certain aspects of life naturally and we can relate to these stories because we have them ingrained in our subconscious mind.

 Narrative Advertisement in content marketing

 A Narrative is the basic mode of an organizational schema represented in the forms of language, paintings, dance movements and music.

 So, how do you use Narrative Ads in your marketing campaigns?

 One easy way is using Content Marketing.
 Content and copywriting are very powerful tools to influence the emotional brain in Humans.
 When combined with Website colors, and Page moods, it can depict the exact atmosphere that represents your brand.
 Professional Website Designers know how to merge brand marketing and website marketing – to present this unique experience that is immersive.
 Additionally, you can use Blog Posts to test a few stories, and the analyze and get the necessary feedback from Users; in order to improve and zero in on the Right Story that resonates with your audience.

 Once you have found your Story, it is time to repurpose your blog posts and use Social Media Marketing to publish Story Snippets, Posts, Videos, Pictures, etc. for your audience online.
 This will help you maintain your audience engaged with your content as they will memorize your brand and Social Media Profile.
 Don’t forget to interact with your audience on social media platforms, as this will help you to continuously improve your Story and Brand Image.